Skip navigation

 • Acute toxicity occurs when you swallow too much of a lithium prescription at one time.

 • Chronic toxicity occurs when you slowly take a little too much of a lithium prescription every day for a while.
-This is actually quite easy to do, because dehydration, other medicines, and other conditions can easily affect how your body handles lithium.
-These factors can make the lithium build up to harmful levels in your body.
+This is quite easy to do, because dehydration, other medicines, and other conditions can easily affect how your body handles lithium.
+These factors can make the lithium build up to harmful levels in your body without you intending this.

 • Acute-on-chronic toxicity occurs when you normally take lithium every day, but one day you take an extra amount.
 This can be as little as a couple of pills or as much as a whole bottle.